aidanaden/auto_whatsapp_message/README.md

    4.2.
 Enter the command "pip install selenium"

-## Customize values (whatsapp_script.py)
-1. Set your roll call timings (line 28)
-2. Set your name (line 50)
-3. Set your desired temperature (line 51)
-4. Set your medical status (line 52)
-5. Set your location (line 53)
-6. Set your target (name of person/group you're sending the roll call message to)

 ## Usage details
 1. Open your command prompt
-2. Customize your roll call values (roll call timing, name, temperature, etc)
-3. Run the main script with the command "python whatsapp_script.py
+2. Run the cript with the command "python whatsapp_script.py "<enter your temperature>" "<enter status>" "<enter location>"
-4. Open whatsapp on your phone and scan the QR code that pops up on the new chrome window.
+3. Open whatsapp on your phone and scan the QR code that pops up on the new chrome window.
-5. Leave your laptop on 24/7.
+4. Leave your laptop on 24/7.
+(Will be looking for server alternative soon!)
-6. PROFIT.
+5. PROFIT.